 State of Ohio Recognizes June as National Homeownership Month

 COLUMBUS, OH - The path to homeownership can be challenging for Ohioans, especially if they don't know where to start.
-The Ohio Department of Commerce and the Ohio Housing Finance Agency can help with resources to guide Ohioans through their homeownership journey, and with a heated housing market it's essential to be prepared.
+The Ohio Department of Commerce, the Ohio Department of Insurance (ODI), and the Ohio Housing Finance Agency (OHFA) have launched a radio and social media campaign to connect Ohioans with the resources to guide them through their homeownership journeys.

-OHFA offers down payment assistance, career-related interest rate discounts and other loan products to make buying a home more affordable.
-Ohioans can visit www.myohiohome.org for more information on the programs and to find a participating lender in their area.
+Ohioans can check out OHFA's homeownership resources on its website.
+The agency offers down payment assistance, career-related interest rate discounts and other loan products to make buying a home more affordable.
+Ohioans can visit www.myohiohome.org for more information on programs available and to find participating lenders in their areas.

-Here are six tips for Ohioans starting their home buying journey:
+Here are five tips to help Ohioans on their home-buying journey:

 Establish a budget and save money.
 Having a monthly budget will help you identify your expenses and how much you can afford for a mortgage payment.
 The general rule of thumb is that you can reasonably afford a home that costs about 2.5 times your annual salary.

 Avoid major purchases and unnecessary spending.
 Keep in mind that once you decide to buy a home, you should avoid making any major purchases until after closing is complete.
 Purchases, such as buying a car or furniture or missing a bill payment, could cause a pre-approved loan to be denied.

 Work with a licensed real estate agent.
 Having an expert guide you through the process of buying your new home can reduce some of the stress associated with being a first-time homebuyer.
 Interview several real estate agents to find the one who will best represent your needs.
 If you have questions about an agent or how to locate one, contact the Ohio Department of Commerce's Division of Real Estate and Professional Licensing.